boini12/GreenCommunity/README.md

     alt="AdListActivity"
      style="float: left; margin-right: 10px;" />

-The AdListActivity displays all the ads that are in a 5km radius of the current Location of the device.
+The AdListActivity displays all the ads that are in a 5km/10km radius of the current Location of the device.
 The RecyclerView shows the ads in a CardView.
-Each ad is displayed with an image (if one was uploaded), the title of the ad (in bold) and the price, if the ad is not free.
-If the ad was has the Checkbox isFree checked, then the Card will have a FREE text.
+Each ad is displayed with an image, the title of the ad (in bold) and the price, if the ad is not free.
+If the ad has the Checkbox isFree checked, then the Card will show "FREE".

 From here the user can select any of the ads that are displayed to open the AdActivity (with the parcel ad_view).
 This activity will be in the next chapter.